Coder-Python/churn-prediction/ML_Sebastien/README.md

-## Machine Learning Part (Classification) :
+## Machine Learning (Classification) :

 ### Introduction :

-ML_Classifier_Sebastien.ipynb notebook is used to make the model and export it as a xgbmodel.bin file, this file can then be used for deployment by the Data Engineer.
+[ML_Classifier_Sebastien.ipynb]() notebook is used to make the model and export it as a xgbmodel.bin file, this file can then be used for deployment by the Data Engineer.

 ### Data cleaning and preprocessing :